Secondary share offering: how does it work?

 What are the advantages of the secondary offering of shares for the investor?

-Now that you know more about the secondary offering of shares, it is worth understanding the advantages of this process.
+Now that you know more regarding the secondary offering of shares, it is worth understanding the advantages of this process.
 Thus, it is possible to identify the opportunities that may arise from this type of offer.

 One of the main advantages of the secondary offering of shares is the increased liquidity of the company’s shares.
 After all, as new shares are offered, it may be easier to buy or sell assets.